leftPathGoat/CS15L-LabReport-4/README.md

 $vim ListExamples.java
 ````

--The command vim open the file `istExamples.java` and allows me to edit the file.
+- The command vim open the file `istExamples.java` and allows me to edit the file.
 > key pressed:
   `/cha <enter>`
   ![Image](search.jpg)